 6 The Town Planning and Development Act 1928 was repealed by the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
 4.

-7 On the date as at which this reprint was prepared the title of the Minister responsible for land administration was the Minister for Planning and Infrastructure.
+7 On the date as at which this compilation was prepared the title of the Minister responsible for land administration was the Minister for Planning and Infrastructure.

 8 The Land Act 1933 was repealed by the Land Administration Act 1997.

-9 The page number index to the Agreement set out in Schedule 1 does not reflect the relevant page numbers of this reprint.
+9 The page number index to the Agreement set out in Schedule 1 does not reflect the relevant page numbers of this compilation.

-10 Marginal notes in the agreements have been represented as bold headnotes in this reprint but that does not change their status as marginal notes.
+10 Marginal notes in the agreements have been represented as bold headnotes in this compilation but that does not change their status as marginal notes.